UoB-COMSM0166/2026-group-11/README.md

   <strong>Figure 1: Early prototype video used to discuss the original multiplayer tower defence idea.</strong>
 </p>

-The prototype made the risk much easier to see.
-Multiplayer would have required **online synchronisation**, PvP balancing and more testing before the basic tower defence loop was even stable.
+The prototype made the risk easier to see.
+Multiplayer would have required **online synchronisation**, PvP balancing and much more testing before the basic tower defence loop was stable.
 Since our group had limited game development experience, we reduced the scope and moved to a single-player PvE game inspired by *Kingdom Rush*.

 ## 2.2 Requirement elicitation and refinement

 After reducing the scope, we focused on what one match should contain.
 The player needed to choose a level, place towers on **valid positions**, survive **enemy waves**, earn **gold**, upgrade towers and protect the village.

 We used *Kingdom Rush* as a reference, but not as something to copy directly.
 It helped us check whether our game included the features players would expect from a tower defence game: **visible enemy paths**, fixed building points, upgrades, resources and clear win-or-lose feedback.
-We built the basic parts first, such as map loading, enemy movement, tower placement, tower attacks, health, gold and level completion.
+We built the core first, including map loading, enemy movement, tower placement, tower attacks, health, gold and level completion.
 Features such as sound effects, tutorial guidance, special tower behaviour and the boss were added later.

 <p align="center">
   <img src="docs/assets/requirements_refinement.gif" alt="Requirement refinement process" width="760" />